|

 Page![]() Research Interests ![]() Curriculum Vitae Academic background Professional roles and service Courses taught Research funding held Publications Invited presentations & Conference presentations ![]() Students ![]() Selected Publications ![]() Media Coverage ![]() Invasive Species ![]() Lab News ![]() |

-2007- Associate Professor, Redpath Museum
+2016- Professor, Redpath Museum

-and the McGill
+and the Bieler

 Sciences & Engineering Research Council (Canada)